👀 Solink Secure Summit ’25 now sold out.

 Convenience store security risks

 Convenience stores have a reputation as being hotspots for criminal activity.
 Unfortunately, this reputation has been well earned according to crime statistics.
-For example, it has been reported that 54% of shoplifters target convenience stores.
+For example, according to the FBI, 4.5% of all reported violent crime in 2022 took place at a gas station or convenience store.

 Robberies, employee theft (including discount abuse), and violent crimes are other common crimes that can occur in convenience stores.